Article: Strategies to Combat Problems Employing DSDs

 Finally, if the experimenter desires to restrict the first block of 13 runs to be the original DSD, with the 13-run design supplement forced to be run as a second block, then it is this authors belief that this is an augmentation of an existing DSD; to be run after the original DSD has been performed to enable fitting the second-order model for any 4-factor projection.
 See the next section.

 In the situation where a DSD has already been performed and either a specific subset of 4 active factors, or different subsets of any 4 factors across multiple responses have been identified for further investigation, an augmentation of the existing DSD provides a useful next step for the investigator.

 As outlined in the previous section, the randomisation set of twenty 12-run augmentations comprising 6-foldover pairs, with the addition of a centre point run in a second augmented block of experiments, can be used to enable estimation of the full RSM model in the case of an any 4 active factors projection.
-Using our JMP Add-in, you would select all six factors as potentially being active to create a randomly selected second and, by default, randomised block of 13 runs to add to the original DSD.
+Typically, you would select all six factors as potentially being active to create a randomly selected second and, by default, randomised block of 13 runs to add to the original DSD.